 Easy to grow and versatile clematis brings dazzling flowers to your garden.
-These vigorous flowers grow wilt-free even on the hottest summer days, which is one reason clematis is considered the queen of climbing vines.
+These vigorous flowers grow wilt-free spring through fall which is one reason clematis is considered the queen of climbing vines.

 Although several shrub and ground cover varieties exist, clematis vines are the most widespread and popular.
 Some are even fragrant.